Local energy for Selsey and Sidlesham

 Ferry Farm Community Solar Limited

-Ferry Farm Community Solar Ltd is governed by a board of voluntary directors.
+Ferry Farm Community Solar Ltd is governed by a board of voluntary directors and professionally managed by Communities for Renewables CIC.

 If you would be interested in getting involved in the governance of the society or to discuss opportunities for community organisations and projects to benefit, please get in touch.